qmrg/qmrg.github.io/prizes.md

 Here is a list of past winners of the prize.

+**2021**

+Joint winner: Brittany Pugh, University of Nottingham - "Partitioning taxonomic and functional beta-diversity into their relative turnover and nestedness components between disturbed engineered and undisturbed towpath plant communities on the Basingstoke Canal, UK".

+Joint winner: Jay Chang, University College London - "A detailed assessment of the current and future spatial distribution of Loxodonta cyclotis in Central Africa: An application of ensemble species distribution model."

 **2020**

 Winner: Christiane Spring, University of Bristol - “The Polluted Brain: Logistic regression analysis of the association between atmospheric pollution and Alzheimer’s disease in the South West of England”.